PuruVJ/all-of-just/README.md

 1. This package has TypeScript definition for some packages, but is lacking for a few of them at the time of writing.
 [Complete list here](https://github.com/angus-c/just/issues/313)

-2. Some of the packaged that do have TypeScript support export more than the function, they export some additional types/functions too.
-However, to keep `all-of-just` simple, we don't export those types/functions.
+2. Some of the packages that do have TypeScript support export more than the function, they export some additional types/functions too.
+However, to keep `all-of-just` simple, it don't export those types/functions.
 You'll need to install that package separately and import from it.

 `Just` package maintainer is looking for contributors to add TypeScript definitions to the existing `packages`.
 By helping `just` get better at TypeScript, you'll be indirectly making `all-of-just` better too 🔥🔥.